thezaynahmed/thezaynahmed/README.md

 ### **Solutions Architect / DevOps Engineer** - PivotalBuild (Remote)
 *Architected and automated multi-cloud infrastructure and modernized CI/CD pipelines to drive efficiency.*
-- [cite_start]Cut deployment failures by 75% and reduced release cycles from days to hours using Jenkins, Docker, and Kubernetes. [cite: 23]
+- Cut deployment failures by 75% and reduced release cycles from days to hours using Jenkins, Docker, and Kubernetes.
-- [cite_start]Decreased environment setup time by 90% by creating 15+ reusable Terraform modules for AWS and Azure. [cite: 24]
+- Decreased environment setup time by 90% by creating 15+ reusable Terraform modules for AWS and Azure.
-- [cite_start]Improved system visibility and reduced MTTD for production issues by 60% with a Prometheus and Grafana stack. [cite: 25]
+- Improved system visibility and reduced MTTD for production issues by 60% with a Prometheus and Grafana stack.

 ### **DevOps Consultant (Part-Time)** - MapleGenix
 *Designed secure, container-based architectures and automated deployment processes for clients.*
-- [cite_start]Improved application portability and scalability by designing a Docker and Kubernetes-based architecture. [cite: 31, 32]
+- Improved application portability and scalability by designing a Docker and Kubernetes-based architecture.
-- [cite_start]Demonstrated a 10x improvement over manual processes by developing a proof-of-concept CI/CD pipeline with GitHub Actions. [cite: 33]
+- Demonstrated a 10x improvement over manual processes by developing a proof-of-concept CI/CD pipeline with GitHub Actions.

 ### **Coding Instructor** - Skill Samurai
 *Mentored the next generation of developers in modern web technologies and cloud computing.*
-- [cite_start]Developed engaging, AI-enhanced coding curricula for youth (ages 8-16). [cite: 39]
+- Developed engaging, AI-enhanced coding curricula for youth (ages 8-16).
-- [cite_start]Led interactive coding workshops for 25+ students, teaching programming logic and collaborative development. [cite: 42]
+- Led interactive coding workshops for 25+ students, teaching programming logic and collaborative development.

 ---